Fixed Ratio Money Management In Trading

-Previous Required Equity + (Current Number Of Contacts + Required Equity Per Contract) = Required Equity For Next Contact
+Previous Required Equity + (Current Number Of Contacts x Required Equity Per Contract) = Required Equity For Next Contact

 If we take it apart element by element, you have that you must multiply the set required margin (also called Delta) per contract times the amount in open contracts you have right now.
 To that, you add your already-existing equity, and the result is the amount of money you must have in your account to open an additional contract.

-● The REFNC is the equity you need to have before adding a contract.
+- The REFNC is the equity you need to have before you can increase your positions by adding a new contract.